dd32/td-gh-ex/readme.txt

 Requires at least: 4.9
 Tested up to: 5.2
 Requires PHP: 5.2.4
-Stable tag: 0.0.16
+Stable tag: 0.0.17
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

 Axis Magazine is an amazing magazine theme with  minimal and modern design.
 It is a free theme with a responsive design, over two different blog layouts.
-Axis Magazine is perfect for your personal blog, magazine , newspaper, publishing, review, search, photo, photography, news , fashion , fitness , shop , education , health ,  ecommerce or any content-focused website.
+Axis Magazine is perfect for your personal and professional blog, beauty, magazine , newspaper, publishing, review, search, photo, portfolio, photography, news , book, game, travel, fashion , fitness , shop , education , health ,  ecommerce or any content-focused website.
 It is a simple blog and magazine design and multi-purpose theme compatible with elementor , divi , gutenberg page builder, easy digital downloads and woocommerce.

 == Copyright ==